dontdude/Authentication-and-Security/README.md

 # Authentication-and-Security

 Implementing user authentication using Session ID and Cookies.
 The password is encrypted using Salting + hashing.

-## The bug in the official docs of the passport package is handled here.
+ The bug in the official docs of the Passport package is handled here.
+Use app.js for future refernce.
+ ---